2023 UEFA European Under-21 Championship

-The 2023 UEFA European Under-21 Championship (also known as UEFA Under-21 Euro 2023) will be the 24th edition of the UEFA European Under-21 Championship (27th edition if the Under-23 era is also included), the biennial international youth football championship organised by UEFA for the men's under-21 national teams of Europe.
-A total of 16 teams will play in the final tournament, and only players born on or after 1 January 2000 are eligible to participate.
+The 2023 UEFA European Under-21 Championship (also known as UEFA Under-21 Euro 2023) was the 24th edition of the UEFA European Under-21 Championship (27th edition if the Under-23 era is also included), the biennial international youth football championship organised by UEFA for the men's under-21 national teams of Europe.
+A total of 16 teams played in the final tournament, and only players born on or after 1 January 2000 were eligible to participate.

-The tournament will be co-hosted by Romania and Georgia.
-Romania will host the opening match, while Georgia will host the final.
+The tournament was co-hosted by Romania and Georgia.
+Romania hosted the opening match, while Georgia hosted the final.
 Romania already hosted the 1998 UEFA European Under-21 Championship.

-Same as previous Under-21 Championships that were held one year prior to the Olympics, this tournament will serve as European qualifying for the Olympic football tournament.
-Besides France which qualify automatically as Olympic hosts, eligible teams will compete for qualifying for the men's football tournament of the 2024 Summer Olympics in Paris, where they will be represented by their under-23 national teams with maximum of three overage players allowed.
+As with previous Under-21 Championships held one year prior to the Olympic Games, this tournament served as European qualifying for the 2024 Summer Olympics.
+Besides France, which qualified automatically as Olympic hosts, eligible teams competed for qualifying (3 berths) for the men's football tournament of the 2024 Summer Olympics, where they will be represented by their under-23 national teams with a maximum of three overage players allowed.